 How to Transfer and Get Copies of Your Medical Records

 You have a right to see your medical records or get copies.
-You may view most of your medical record online if you get care at a Group Health Medical Centers clinic.
+You may view most of your medical record online at no charge if you get care at a Group Health Medical Centers clinic.

 Transferring records: You don't need to transfer records if you are seeing different providers at Group Health Medical Center clinics.
 If you are requesting that Group Health send a medical record to a non-Group Health medical facility, you will need to sign a release form below.
 There is no charge.